Relintai/pandemonium_engine_docs/modules/props_2d.md

 # Prop2Ds Module

-This is a c++ engine module for the Godot Engine.
+This is a c++ engine module for the Pandemonium Engine.

 It gives you props, and editor utilities to convert scenes to props.

-It supports both godot 3.2 and 4.0 (master [last tested commit](https://github.com/godotengine/godot/commit/b7e10141197fdd9b0dbc4cfa7890329510d36540)).
+It supports both pandemonium 3.2 and 4.0 (master [last tested commit](https://github.com/pandemoniumengine/pandemonium/commit/b7e10141197fdd9b0dbc4cfa7890329510d36540)).
 Note that since 4.0 is still in very early stages I only check whether it works from time to time.

 # Pre-built binaries